fanlin-meng/fanlin-meng.github.io/_pages/about.md

   - /about.html
 ---

-Dr Fanlin Meng is a Lecturer in Data Science at the University of Manchester where he received his PhD in Computer Science from the University of Manchester in 2015.
+I am currently a Lecturer in Data Science at the University of Manchester.
+I received my PhD in Computer Science (machine learning and optimisation) from the same university in 2015.

-His primary research interests include Energy Data Analytics, Energy Market with Demand Response and Renewable Energy Integration, Smart Energy and Mobility,  Machine Learning, Game Theory and Optimisation.
-He is Fellow of British Computer Society (FBCS), member of EPSRC Peer Review College, and Senior Member of IEEE.
+My primary research interests include Energy Market, Carbon Market, Smart Energy and Mobility,  Machine Learning, Game Theory and Optimisation.
+I am a Fellow of British Computer Society (FBCS), member of EPSRC Peer Review College, and Senior Member of IEEE.

-**Message to Potential PhD students** I welcome enquiries from potential applicants sharing similar research interests to mine, with strong academic background in Operational Research, Optimisation, Management Science, Computer Science, Data Science, Automatic Control/ Electronic/ Electrical Engineering, etc. If you are interested in pursuing your PhD under my supervision, please send me your academic CV via email.
+**Message to Potential PhD students** I welcome enquiries from potential applicants sharing similar research interests to mine, with strong academic background in Operational Research, Optimisation, Management Science, Economics, Computer Science, Data Science, Automatic Control/ Electronic/ Electrical Engineering, etc. If you are interested in pursuing your PhD under my supervision, please send me your academic CV via email.

 ---